Instamojo/InstamojoPrestaShop/README.md

     - **Test Mode:** If enabled you can use our [Sandbox environment](https://test.instamojo.com) to test payments.
 Note that in this case you should use `Client Secret` and `Client ID` from the test account not production.

+## Migrating from older version(version < 2.0.0)

+If you were already using older version of our plugin then follow these steps:

+1. Go to "Modules and Services" from Main menu.
+2. Now search for Instamojo in your plugins and click on "Unnstall" button corresponding to Instamojo module and then click on "Delete" to remove it.
+3. You might want to clear the cache by going to `Advanced Parameters` -> `Performance`.

+## Support

+For any issue send us an email to support@instamojo.com and share the `imojo.log` file.
+The location of `imojo.log` file is `log/imojo.log`.